ocean-tracking-network/biologging_standardization/templates/fields/organismSize.md

 # Field Name
-animal Size
+organism Size

 ## Definition
-Size of animal carrying instrument (can be repeated for multiple measurements)
+Size of organism carrying instrument (can be repeated for multiple measurements)

 ## Format
 numerical in m or unknown